matthewscharles/instrument-maker/README.md

 - **tosymbol**: is it really just a case of `[list prepend symbol] -> [list trim]`?
 Or is this stuff actually useful after all?
 Switching between types in Pd has been a thorn in my side..
 - **fromsymbol**: this one is potentially tougher..maybe I don't yet understand how symbols and lists are processed differently in Pd yet.
 - **counter**: should be easy enough, certainly the way I use it here.
 Pd 101 with added arguments.
 - **rampsmooth~**: ugh..this one will be tough to live without, I use this for everything.
-Maybe look at [source code](https://github.com/porres/pd-cyclone/blob/master/cyclone_objects/binaries/audio/rampsmooth.c) and use something like `[expr~]`?
+Maybe look at [source code](https://github.com/porres/pd-cyclone/blob/master/cyclone_objects/binaries/audio/rampsmooth.c) and use something like `[fexpr~]`?
 Maybe there's another way.
 - **svf~**: unfortunately this is an easy way to make filters with audio modulation that will be similarly difficult to let go.
 - **scale**: I think this should be `[expr ($f1 * (($f5 - $f4) / ($f3 - $f2))) + $f4]`
   - created `[im.map]` using the above.